kuanhanchen/react-redux-order-list/README.md

 ### `npm run server`

-Start JSON server.\
+Start JSON Server first.\
 Open [http://localhost:8000/orders](http://localhost:8000/orders) to view the mock data in the browser.

 ### `npm start`

-Runs the app in the development mode.\
+After starting JSON Server, run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\